Teen Art Project: Community Public Art & Murals

 Teens will work closely with resident artist, Janaina Vieira-Marques, to develop new art and design techniques while collaborating on large banner murals to hang on the exterior of MAM and surrounding buildings.

 The murals will address the question: What is freedom?
 This project will foster civic engagement with: How to get your voice heard in a civic way?
 Students will reflect on their rights in relation to responsibility while addressing land, rivers, water, and the natural environment in which they live, including American Indian perspectives.
 Students will connect with the art of museum exhibitions based on themes in the Extraction exhibitions at the museum.

-Teens will get hands-on experience preparing and installing an exhibition of their art, sketches, and designs in the Lela Autio Education Gallery at MAM and in the outdoor display bays at Allez! on the south end of Higgins in downtown Missoula.
+Teens will get hands-on experience preparing and installing an exhibition of their art, sketches, and designs at MAM and in one of the outdoor display bays at Allez! on the south end of Higgins in downtown Missoula.

 TAP is generously supported by the Adventure Cycling Association, the Dennis and Phyllis Washington Foundation, the Missoula Downtown Foundation (a partner organization of the Downtown Missoula Partnership), and the Montana Arts Council.